rmwesley/obu_dsrc_perso/README.md

 For the time being we cannot run scripts.
 So manually install dependencies with `pip`, which can be run directly as a command or via `python -m pip`.
 I recommend to crate a Python `.venv/` (can be done through VSCode) and then execute:
-`.\.venv\Scripts\pip.exe install fastapi[standard] pymongo pycrate pycryptodome baudot iso3166 pyserial pyshp shapely`
+`.\.venv\Scripts\pip.exe install fastapi[standard] pymongo pycrate pycryptodome baudot iso3166 pyserial pyshp shapely requests`

 # ASN PER decoding & encoding (dencoding procedures)
 ## pycrate ASN compiles